 The ABS includes electronic sensors, electric pumps, hydraulic solenoids and a computer.
 The computer has a built-in diagnostic feature that tests the system each time you start the engine and move the vehicle at a low speed in forward or reverse.
 When the self-test occurs, you may hear a "clunk" noise and/or feel a pulsation in the brake pedal.
 This is normal and does not indicate a malfunction.
 If the computer senses a malfunction, it switches the ABS off and illuminates the ABS warning light on the instrument panel.
 The brake system then operates normally but without anti-lock assistance.

-If the ABS warning light illuminates during the self-test or while driving, have the vehicle checked by a NISSAN dealer.
+If the ABS warning light illuminates during the self-test or while driving, have the vehicle checked.
+It is recommended that you visit a NISSAN dealer for this service.

 Normal operation